obananas/DAI-Net/README.md

-# Carmen
+# DHINet
-Dual-path Hierarchical Interaction Network for Coordinated Drug Recommendation This is an implementation of our model Carmen and the baselines in the paper.
+Dual-path Hierarchical Interaction Network for Coordinated Drug Recommendation This is an implementation of our model DHINet and the baselines in the paper.
 <hr>

 ## Requirements